elifesciences/lens/README.md

 Lens was developed in collaboration between [UC Berkeley](http://bioegrad.berkeley.edu/) graduate student [Ivan Grubisic](http://www.linkedin.com/pub/ivan-grubisic/26/353/739) and [eLife](http://elifesciences.org).
 The team of [Substance](http://substance.io) is helping with the technical execution.

 Substantial contributions were made by [HighWire](highwire.org), which launched Lens for a number of science journals in fall 2014 (The Journal of Biological Chemistry, The Plant Cell, Journal of Lipid Research, mBio®, and more).
-[The American Mathematical Society (AMS)](http://ams.org/) made Lens ready for rendering math articles.
+[The American Mathematical Society (AMS)](http://ams.org/) made Lens ready for advanced rendering of math articles.

 Thanks go to the following people, who made Lens possible: